 For centuries visitors have marvelled at the beauty and most serene dignity of Venice, the city on the water.
 Today, over 25 million travelers arrive to Venice every year.
 The progressive increase in visitors has, ironically, imperiled the very survival of the city’s local culture, historical heritage, and fragile ecology.
 To address the seriousness of this problem, the Comune of Venice created an awareness campaign to inform visitors about how to visit Venice respectfully.

 Venice is not a place to hastily check off a list of must-see monuments and sites.
 It is a place of paradox, and mystery, where the best experiences can be found in tranquil moments meandering through the calle with an open mind and heart.
 Here you will find artisans purveying cherished traditions, local shopkeepers, students, and artists.
-Not too mention an entire city of architecture worthy of exploring.
+Not too mention an entire city of architecture worthy of exploring (click here for our tops tips for how to get around Venice).
 The City of Venice urges travelers to follow these 12 guidelines for visiting Venice respectfully:

 Tourist menus with pizza and lasagna are not reflective of the typical dishes of Venice.
 Your experience of Venice would not be complete without sampling local dishes of carpaccio, baccalà, cicchetti and the incredible wines of the Veneto.
 And of course, the pastry shops with typical sweets of Venice are amazing, too.